The Pilgrim of Hate: Historical background and continuity

 As he promised in the previous novel, Dead Man's Ransom, Hugh Beringar took Caus Castle from the Welsh of Powys, so it could no longer be used as a base for raids into Shropshire.
 Done in April, it was not soon enough for the nearby farms and asarts to be resettled.

 The next novel in the series, An Excellent Mystery, details Maud's retreat to Winchester, where she was besieged and routed, and her legendary escape from snowbound Oxford in 1142 is mentioned at the start of a later novel, The Confession of Brother Haluin.

 Besides its setting at a crucial moment of the progress of the civil war, this novel ties to events and characters in earlier novels, and sets the scene for those in later novels.
 The religious festival is keyed on the events of the first novel, A Morbid Taste for Bones, carrying (translating) the holy relics from Wales to the Abbey.
 The son Cadfael never knew he had until their encounter in The Virgin in the Ice returns to him by the chances of the political events.
 The neutrality of this monk in the political scene is strengthened by the contrast between the two young men now most important in Cadfael's life—his son Olivier and Sheriff Hugh Beringar.
 Each is aligned for different reasons with opposite sides in this conflict.
 Not all clerics or monastics in that era were neutral, of course, highlighted by the actions of King Stephen's brother, Henry, Bishop of Winchester.

 Reviews

-Library Journal finds rich secondary characters add to the plot:
+Amazon.com quotes the Library Journal review of an audio recording of this book.
+The reviewer finds that rich secondary characters add to the plot: